 There are some places that make the holiday season seem just a bit more magical, and the Smoky Mountains is one such place.
 Specifically, Christmas at Dollywood is not to be missed to help boost your sparkle for the season, especially if you feel yourself finding a bit Grinchy this year.
-We visited Dollywood twice during their holiday season – which runs November 10th through January 5th – to view the lights and enjoy all of the lovely decorations.
+We visited Dollywood twice during their holiday season - which runs November 10th through January 5th - to see the walk-through christmas light show and enjoy all of the lovely decorations.

 Stopping for a quick photo op outside of the front gates.
 They look like they're not too sure what to expect.